Facing the Facts About Divorce

 Some states forbid the use of do-it-yourself divorce packets except when the couple has no children or property even if they have a signed agreement.

-The Role of a Divorce Lawyer
+Divorce Facts about The Role of a Divorce Lawyer

 When you are trying to decide whether to hire a divorce lawyer or use the do-it-yourself packet, you may be wondering what a divorce lawyer can do as opposed to saving money by filing yourself.
 Certainly, a couple can prepare and file their own paperwork instead of paying for a lawyer.
 The problem with this method is they may agree to accept less than an equitable distribution of assets and find themselves back in court later.
-Some of the things a lawyer is in a better able to negotiate during divorce include:
+Some of the Divorce Facts a lawyer is in a better able to negotiate during divorce include:

 - Equitable distribution of real property